XericZephyr/prototext/README.md

 person_obj['phone'] = [{'number': '4567'}, Person.PhoneNumber(number="1234")] # mixed assignment
 ```

--However, at present, the implementation for the list assignment feature is ugly, unsafe and inefficient.-
+~~However, at present, the implementation for the list assignment feature is ugly, unsafe and inefficient.~~
-You didn't see anything in the above line.
+*You didn't see anything in the above line.*

 #### Text Method